suttondemlong/Parks-ALERT-/README.md

 - Find and link a data set that connects the park abreviations with their actual names, reducing friction for user experience.
 - Use styling to create a visually pleasing product
-- Create dynamic styling that will accomodate mobile devices seamlessly
+- Create a search bar that implements a keyword search referencing the data in NPS API

 ## Project Schedule